launchstack-dev/composer-parser/README.md

 # Composer Parser

+**⚠️ WORK IN PROGRESS - EXPECT BUGS ⚠️**

 A Python backtesting application for Composer.trade strategies that parses symphony JSON files, downloads historical market data, calculates technical indicators, and validates parser accuracy against ground truth data.

+## ⚠️ Important Disclaimers

+- **This is a work in progress** - Expect bugs, incomplete features, and breaking changes
+- **Limited indicator support** - Only RSI, Moving Average, and Current Price are currently implemented
+- **Experimental code** - Not suitable for production trading
+- **No warranty** - Use at your own risk
+- **Educational purposes** - Primarily for learning and research
+- **Tested strategy only** - Currently validated against one specific symphony (see [symphony.json](symphony.json))
+- **Original source** - Strategy sourced from [Composer.trade](https://app.composer.trade/symphony/tZA9DlWahdsFdA4ROkq6/details)

+## 🚨 Legal Disclaimers & Liability

+### No Warranty
+**THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.**

+### No Liability
+**IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.**

+### User Responsibility
+- **You are solely responsible** for any decisions made using this software
+- **No financial advice** - This software does not provide investment advice
+- **Test thoroughly** - Always test with small amounts before any real trading
+- **Understand the risks** - Trading involves substantial risk of loss
+- **Use at your own risk** - The authors accept no responsibility for financial losses
+- **Code is experimental** - May contain bugs that could cause incorrect results
+- **No guarantee of accuracy** - Results may be wrong or misleading
+- **Not for production use** - This is research/educational software only

+### Financial Disclaimer
+**This software is for educational and research purposes only.
+It is not intended to provide financial advice or recommendations.
+Any trading decisions made using this software are made at your own risk.
+Past performance does not guarantee future results.
+You should consult with qualified financial professionals before making any investment decisions.**

 ## Overview